Ankeng light rail: Fares

 Fares start at NT$20, and are modeled on the Danhai Light Rail's fares.
-Fees are charged according to the distance of the route.
-NT$20 for less than 5 kilometers, NT$25 for 5 to 8 kilometers, and NT$25 for one trip at most.
-The Frequent Passenger Program is also applicable, and you can enjoy a NT$50 discount for every NT$200 spent onboarding.
+Fees are charged according to the distance of the route: NT$20 for less than 5 kilometers, NT$25 for 5 to 8 kilometers, and NT$25 for one trip at most.
+The Frequent Passenger Program is also applicable, and there is a NT$50 discount for every NT$200 spent onboarding.